martinkrasnocka/LocsUtil/README.md

 ## Features

 - MacOS command line application
-- Generates string resource files for iOS project
+- Generates string resource files for iOS project and Android strings.xml resources
 - Supports localising permissions plist
 - Uses XLSX document as an input
 - Works with Google spreadsheets when exported (or synced) as an excel document